-International Competitions Commission
+International Competitions & Awards

 Since the 1950s, UNESCO entrusted the UIA to supervise the application of the Standard Regulations, assist competition organisers and promote international competitions.
 Professional international design competitions endorsed by the UIA have taken place all over the world and have resulted in some of the most iconic edifices of the 20th century such as the Sydney Opera House, Georges Pompidou Centre in Paris, the Tokyo International Forum and the Alexandria Library in Egypt.